RiccardoFoglio/Obsidian-Vault/Computer Network Technologies/MPLS.md

 ![[Pasted image 20241212151724.png|500]]

 How the network works:
-- packet arrives at ingress LSR ands wants to go to a destination D
+- packet arrives at ingress LSR and wants to go to a destination D
 - gets routed to ingress LSR X
 - looks up table and sends it to Y
 - Y is a Label Switch Router (LSR), so it will attach a label to the packet in front